isokolovskii/go-library-template/SECURITY.md

 Reporting a Vulnerability
 -------------------------

-If you have found a security issue in <your_library>, please create a new issue in the GitHub repository.
+If you have found a security issue in library_name, please create a new issue in the GitHub repository.

-Please note that <your_library>, as a CLI tool, executes arbitrary commands and scripts from its configuration file by design.
+Please note that library_name, as a CLI tool, executes arbitrary commands and scripts from its configuration file by design.
 This is intended behavior.